JieGH/Thermal-Camera/README.md

 Repository Contents
 -------------------

-see files in each folder
+See files in each folder

 License Information
 -------------------